Robert T. "Bob" Bockman

 - J.D.
 (1975) University of Georgia

 Since 1993, Bob has taught Appellate Advocacy at the Law School.
-In addition to that course, he now teaches a section of Advanced Legal Writing.
-He serves as the Faculty Advisor to the Law School’s Moot Court Bar and he coaches the Bar’s competition teams.
-He also serves as the faculty advisor to the Student Division of the Federal Bar Association.
+In addition to that course, he now teaches a section of Advanced Legal Writing, and he co-teaches a course for third-year students identifying practical skills for lawyers.
+For many years, he served as the Faculty Advisor to the Law School’s Moot Court Bar and he coaches the Bar’s competition teams.
+He serves as the faculty advisor to the Student Division of the Federal Bar Association.
+In 2009, South Carolina Governor Mark Sanford awarded Bob the Order of the Palmetto, South Carolina's highest civilian honor for his contributions in teaching law students.

-Since 2004, Bob has taught a seminar in “Legal Persuasion” during the fall semesters to students in the South Carolina Honors College.
-He has also served in numerous volunteer capacities for Richland One School District.
+For eleven years, beginning in 2004, Bob taught a seminar in “Legal Persuasion” during the fall semesters to students in the South Carolina Honors College.